Why

 Meanwhile, global CO₂ emissions have continued to rise and steadily increasing atmospheric concentrations barely show any reducing effect of the covid pandemic economic recession.

-Of all the energy sources available for space heating, particularly unsustainable wood burners/woodchip boilers, power-hungry heat pumps and energy-intensive blue or green hydrogen (producing NOx pollution), solar air is probably the lowest carbon approach.
+Of all the energy sources available for space heating, particularly unsustainable wood burners/woodchip boilers, power-hungry heat pumps and energy-intensive blue or green hydrogen (producing NOx pollution),

 To achieve net zero carbon though, residual greenhouse gas emissions from the life cycles of all low carbon technologies need to be sequestered with carbon negative processes.